ensdomains/ens-avatar/README.md

 # ens-avatar

-Avatar resolver library for both nodejs and browser.
+Avatar resolver library for Node.js, browsers, and edge runtimes (Cloudflare Workers etc.).

+## Important Notes

-## Note!: ENS-Avatar >= 1.0.0 is only compatible with ethers v6.
+- **ENS-Avatar >= 1.0.0** is only compatible with ethers v6.
 If your project is using v5, keep your ens-avatar on latest 0.x version.
+- **Version 1.0.4+** uses the native Fetch API for maximum compatibility across platforms including Cloudflare Workers and other edge runtimes.

+## Platform Support

+This library works seamlessly across:
+- ✅ **Node.js** 18+ (uses native fetch or http adapter)
+- ✅ **Browsers** (all modern browsers)
+- ✅ **Cloudflare Workers**
+- ✅ **Other edge runtimes** that support standard Fetch API

+## Security

+All user-generated SVG content is automatically sanitized to prevent XSS attacks:

+- **Browser/Node.js**: Uses [DOMPurify](https://github.com/cure53/DOMPurify) (8.74 KB, battle-tested)
+- **Cloudflare Workers**: Uses [sanitize-html](https://github.com/apostrophecms/sanitize-html) (parser-based, no DOM dependency)

+Both sanitizers are production-ready, actively maintained, and specifically configured for secure SVG handling.

 ## Getting started